-In July 2020, our sponsor purchased 5,750,000 founder shares (up to an aggregate of 750,000 shares of which are subject to surrender for no consideration depending on the extent to which the underwriters exercise their over-allotment option) in exchange for a capital contribution of \$25,000, or approximately \$0.004 per share.
+In July 2020, our sponsor purchased 5,750,000 founder shares (up to an aggregate of 750,000 shares of which were subject to surrender for no consideration depending on the extent to which the underwriters exercise their over-allotment option) in exchange for a capital contribution of \$25,000, or approximately \$0.004 per share.
+On November 16, 2020, our sponsor effected a surrender of 1,437,500 founders shares to the Company, resulting in a decrease in the total number of Class B ordinary shares outstanding from 5,750,000 to 4,312,500 (of which 562,500 are subject to surrender for no consideration depending on the extent to which the underwriters exercise their over-allotment option).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 Such securities were issued in connection with our organization pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 Our sponsor is an accredited investor for purposes of Rule 501 of Regulation D.

-In addition, our sponsor and Jefferies LLC have committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 warrants (or 6,600,000 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$6,000,000 in the aggregate, or \$6,600,000 if the over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
-Of the aggregate warrants to be sold in the private placement, our sponsor has agreed to purchase 5,500,000 warrants (or 6,025,000 warrants if the over-allotment is exercised in full) and Jefferies LLC has agreed to purchase 500,000 warrants (or 575,000 warrants if the over-allotment is exercised in full).
+In addition, our sponsor and Jefferies LLC have committed, pursuant to a written agreement, to purchase an aggregate of 7,250,000 warrants (or 8,037,500 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,250,000 in the aggregate, or \$8,037,500 if the over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Of the aggregate warrants to be sold in the private placement, our sponsor has agreed to purchase 6,833,333 warrants (or 7,562,689 warrants if the over-allotment is exercised in full) and Jefferies LLC has agreed to purchase 416,667 warrants (or 474,811 warrants if the over-allotment is exercised in full).
 These purchases will take place on a private placement basis simultaneously with the completion of our initial public offering.
 This issuance will be made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.